 Mission Secure operates as a cyber security service provider.
 It provides cybersecurity to organizations in the defense, energy, and transportation industries.
 Its platform takes operational technology cybersecurity to control systems.
 It was founded in 2014 and is based in Charlottesville, Virginia.

 Forescout delivers automated cybersecurity solutions through an integrated platform.
-Its solutions include risk and exposure management, Internet of Things (IoT) security, asset inventory management, medical device security, and more.
-It serves financial services, government, healthcare, energy and utilities and education industries.
+Its solutions include risk and exposure management, internet of things (IoT) security, asset inventory management, medical device security, and more.
+Forescout serves financial services, government, healthcare, energy and utilities, and education industries.
 The company was founded in 2000 and is based in San Jose, California.